 How Money Growth Translates into Inflation

 Changes in the money supply do not affect the economy all at once.
+They work through predictable stages and lags:

-- ⏱️ First (1–9 months): excess money shows up in asset prices
+- First (1-9 months): Excess money shows up in asset prices

-- ⚙️ Next (6–18 months): economic activity begins to accelerate
+- Next (6-18 months): Economic activity begins to accelerate

-- 🛒 Finally (12–24 months): inflation appears in goods and services
+- Finally (12-24 months): Inflation appears in goods and services

-This lag structure explains why rapid money growth often looks harmless at first—and why inflation catches policymakers by surprise.
+This lag structure explains why rapid money growth often looks harmless at first and why inflation catches policymakers by surprise.

 Hanke's Golden Growth Rate in Practice